News Test Drives Video Hub Project Cars Motorsport Car Finder 🛒 Partner Shop 🇹🇷 Turkish

 Alfa Romeo’s Electrification Strategy

 Entry-level versions are expected to use turbocharged four-cylinder engines with mild-hybrid systems, while plug-in hybrid variants may feature a 1.6-liter engine paired with a rear-mounted electric motor.
-This multi-powertrain approach allows Alfa Romeo to respond to varying levels of EV adoption across internatito himl markets.
+This multi-powertrain approach allows Alfa Romeo to respond to varying levels of EV adoption across international marke

 Performance Remains a Priority

-The new Giulia and Stelvio are expected to increase in to you, positioning them competitively against established German rivals like the BMW 3 Series, Mercedes-Benz C-Class, BMW X3, and Mercedes-Benz GLC.
+The new Giulia and Stelvio are expected to increase in size, positioning them competitively against established German rivals like the BMW 3 Series, Mercedes-Benz C-Class, BMW X3, and Mercedes-Benz GLC.
 Alfa Romeo aims to maintain its performance edge while adapting to new emissions and consumer demands.

 Editorial Perspective